 The Upper Perkiomen School District has a long standing commitment to the inclusion of students requiring specially-designed instruction within the general education environment to the extent appropriate for the individual child.
+This is often referred to as LRE or Least Restrictive Enviornment.
 Students with disabilities participate in general education across all four schools.
 The district is committed to increasing the opportunities for the inclusion of students in special education to exceed state averages.
 This strong commitment begins with the IEP team's determination of the individual strengths and needs of each student and the supports necessary for the student's success in the general education program.
 This support may include the assignment of a special education teacher or a specifically trained instructional or behavioral assistant to a student or group of students within the general education classes and/or the support of a designated related service provider to support the student and to consult or collaborate with staff.
 In addition, this year, the District will begin the process of implementing a co-teaching model at levels in which general and special education teachers plan and provide instruction within a general education class so that instruction is differentiated to meet the educational needs of all students.
 These co-taught classes have increased learning opportunities and success within the least restrictive environment.